Skip to main content

 What you will need

-From 4 May 2023 you’ll need to show photo ID when voting in person in some UK elections or referendums.
+You’ll need to show photo ID when voting in person in some UK elections or referendums.

 You’ll need it to vote in:

-• local elections in England (including councils, mayors, the Greater London Authority and parishes)
+• Local elections in England (including councils, mayors, the Greater London Authority and parishes)

 • Police and Crime Commissioner elections in England and Wales

-• neighbourhood planning referendums in England
+• Neighbourhood planning referendums in England

-• local authority referendums in England (including Council Tax increase referendums)
+• Local authority referendums in England (including Council Tax increase referendums)

 Contact Us